Pratyaksha369/HR-Data-Analysis/README.md

 ### 4. Data Analysis and Insights
 Perform queries and analysis to derive insights, including:

-1.Youngest and Oldest Employees: Find the youngest and oldest employees and analyze age distribution.
+#### 1.Youngest and Oldest Employees:
+Find the youngest and oldest employees and analyze age distribution.

-2.Gender and Race Breakdown:
+#### 2.Gender and Race Breakdown:
 Breakdown of employees by gender.
 Gender distribution by departments.
 Employee distribution by race.
+#### 3.Average Employment Length:
-Average Employment Length: Calculate the average length of employment for all employees.
+Calculate the average length of employment for all employees.

-Yearly Change in Employee Count:
+#### 4.Yearly Change in Employee Count:
 Analyze yearly hires and terminations.

 Calculate the percentage change in employee count each year.

 ## Insights Extracted

-1. Age Analysis
+### 1. Age Analysis

-The youngest employee is 21 years old, and the oldest employee is 51 years old.
+a) The youngest employee is 21 years old, and the oldest employee is 51 years old.

-Employees can be grouped into various age categories for better analysis.
+b) Employees can be grouped into various age categories for better analysis.

-2. Gender and Race Analysis
+### 2. Gender and Race Analysis

-Gender Breakdown: Total male and female employees.
+a) Gender Breakdown:  Total male and female employees.
-Gender by Departments: Analyze the gender composition within each department.
+b) Gender by Departments:  Analyze the gender composition within each department.
-Race Breakdown: Distribution of employees by race.
+c) Race Breakdown:  Distribution of employees by race.

-3. Employment Duration
+### 3. Employment Duration
 The average length of employment is approximately 8 years.

-4. Yearly Employee Trends
+### 4. Yearly Employee Trends
 Calculate the yearly net change in employee count:

-Despite fluctuations in hires and terminations, the workforce size remained relatively stable (ranging from 890 to 925 employees).
+a) Despite fluctuations in hires and terminations, the workforce size remained relatively stable (ranging from 890 to 925 employees).

-In 2007, the percentage change in employee count was slightly lower compared to previous years.
+b) In 2007, the percentage change in employee count was slightly lower compared to previous years.